 Frankincense Essential Oil Preferences

 Frankincense sacra, carterii, frereana and serrata are all suitable for general aromatherapy inspired products.
-Presently I am using serrata in my skin care products because it is an affordable oil and happens to be organically grown.
+Presently I am using serrata in my own personal skin care products because it is an affordable oil and happens to be organically grown it also contains a higher level of a-thugene, some research points to the idea that a-thugene may slow down malignant melanoma cells.
 I prefer carterii in massage oils and for inhalation due to the higher content of a-pinene.†

 I flip back and forth between the three when it comes to creating natural perfumes.
 Serrata possesses more of a punctuating top note whereas carterii is warmer and more full-bodied with a twist of citrus due to the higher content of limonene.
 However, in citrusy chypre style perfumes I prefer to use frereana due to its fresh clear and dry aroma.